-(Right above: Newfoundland troops on the march in the community of Berneville - as cited immediately above - in early May, perhaps the 7th, of 1917 - from The War Illustrated)
+(Right: Newfoundland troops on the march in the community of Berneville - as cited immediately above - in early May, perhaps the 7th, of 1917 - from The War Illustrated)

-At the outset of June, the 1st Battalion had retired from the line to Bonneville, there to spend its time again re-enforcing, re-organizing and in training for the upcoming British offensive of the summer - and as it transpired, the autumn as well.
+At the outset of June, the 1st Battalion had retired from the line to Bonneville, there to spend its time again re-enforcing, reorganizing and in training for the upcoming British offensive of the summer - and as it transpired, the autumn as well.

-The Newfoundlanders had then soon once again been moving north into Belgium - at the end of June - and once again into the vicinity of Ypres and...the Salient, their first days to be spent at Caribou Camp, where they were to be employed for the seventy-two hours or so - day and night - in repairing, in strengthening and in the construction of the various defences of the area.
+The Newfoundlanders had then soon once again been moving north into Belgium - at the end of June - and once again into the vicinity of Ypres and...the Salient, their first posting to be to the banks of the Yser Canal just to the north of the city.